CharlesIrvineKC/mozart/README.md

 * Cost Savings

 Business Process Managemnt is implemented with the aid of a BPM platform of some sort.
 There are are dozens of commerical BPM platforms and they can be quite expensive, potentially costing millions of dollars a year.

+BPM platforms provide the following functions:

+* Provide developers with the ability of define and store process models.
+* Provide users and administrators with the ability to start process instances.
+* Provide users with the ability to assign user tasks to specified users.
+* Prvide users with the ability to assignn task to members of a specified user group.
+* Provide developers with the ability have certain tasks completed by making service calls.

 # When is BPM Applicable